Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 This attribute is used to specify how the transaction should behave when it is called from another transaction.
 The possible values are:

-* Required: The default behavior, if a transaction already exists, the method will run within that transaction; otherwise, a new transaction will be created.
+* `Required`: The default behavior, if a transaction already exists, the method will run within that transaction; otherwise, a new transaction will be created.
 In this options, no matter the caller or callee throws an exception (even you have catch the exception thrown by the callee in the caller), the whole transaction will be rolled back.
-* Requires New: A new transaction will always be created, and it is independent of the caller's transaction.
+* `Requires New`: A new transaction will always be created, and it is independent of the caller's transaction.
 In this options, if the caller throws an exception, the callee's transaction will not be affected;